ground_-.ing through improvisation

 how

-we invite four emerging artists / researchers / philosophical thinkers (all disciplines)
+we invited emerging artists / researchers / philosophical thinkers (all disciplines) to join our curated phil|cult|art residency

 when/where

-the residency takes place from July 31st – August 27th 2023
+the residency took place from July 31st – August 27th 2023

 questions? home@grund1535.com